tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C++ SDK/对象操作_intl_en.md

 // It can be used together with "x-cos-copy-source-If-Modified-Since".
 Using it together with other conditions can cause a conflict. void SetXCosCopySourceIfNoneMatch(const std::string& str);

-// x-cos-storage-class: sets the storage class of an object.
+// x-cos-storage-class: the storage class of an object.
 Enumerated values: STANDARD, STANDARD_IA
 // Default: STANDARD
 void SetXCosStorageClass(const std::string& storage_class);